redhat-developer/odo/docs/website/docs/command-reference/list-binding.md

 To get more information about a specific service binding, you can run the command `odo describe binding --name <name>` (see [`odo describe binding` command reference](./describe-binding.md)).

+## Available flags

+* `--namespace` - Namespace to list the bindings from (optional).
+By default, the current namespace defined in kubeconfig is used
+* `-o json` - Outputs the list in JSON format.
+See [JSON output](json-output.md) for more information

 ## Running the Command

 To list all the service bindings, you can run `odo list binding`: